lime-n/Statistics-with-R/README.md

 08/06/2022
 1. some issues involving perModel, such that not all combinations were retrieved.
 This is now fixed, and all combinations are available.

+13/06/2022
+1.perDiag needs updated for residual regressions on the following:
+   - Generalise the number of predictors from the models so the regressions runs on all model types.